What are the benefits of timing my child's work?

 Time pressure can activate different parts of the brain

-Research led by Japanese scientist Xiaohong Wan and published in Science, a leading scientific journal, on chess players found that those who strategised under time pressure activated the caudate nucleus, where goal-directed behaviour is rooted.
+Research at the RIKEN Brain Science Institute, led by Chinese scientist Xiaohong Wan and published in Science; a leading scientific journal, on chess players found that those who strategised under time pressure activated the caudate nucleus, where goal-directed behaviour is rooted.

 "This activation did not occur in the amateurs or when either group took their time in planning their next move," according to the study.